oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Applications might obtain OAuth tokens that confer authorization necessary to their functioning.
-In combination, this effectively gives compromised code the ability to use that authorization for malicious ends Though the risk of attacker abuse of authorization is unavoidable, there are ways to limit the extent to which a compromised application can abuse that authorization.
+In combination, this effectively gives compromised code the ability to use that authorization for malicious ends.
+Though the risk of attacker abuse of authorization is unavoidable, there are ways to limit the extent to which a compromised application can abuse that authorization.
 For instance, this access might be limited to times when the